roman-milk/roman-milk.github.io/three-tales-wifey-girl-and-hubby.md

  The blonde with long waves of curly hair gave me a toothy smile and firm nod, agreeing with my diagnosis.
 But I winced, wondering if I was showing off a bit too much in front of my wife.
 Nah!
 Right next to me, Amy watched attentively, her eyes mostly glued to the sight of my penis disappearing inside the teen.
 Four inches, five inches, six; soon I was almost all the way inside.
 But I couldn't get it all the way in, the last inch or so didn't want to go.
 It was like a wall inside the girl's body, my cockhead pounded against it, repeatedly, but I couldn't shove more inside her.

  As I drove it into her more and more, Kelli was fucking going nuts - - screaming, thrashing.
 Her nails dug into my shoulders, then she ran her fingers through the thick curls of hair on my chest, almost pulling it out as she held onto me.
 Her thin legs bounced uselessly in the air, each time I pounded against her little body; soon, she had her legs wrapped around my waist, feeling me using her little twat for my pleasure.
 Amy couldn't watch the sex directly now, so she just watched Kelli's face as it contorted in pleasure and pain, the effects of that supremely deep fucking inside her little body.
-Report_Story #6